AminUllahAyubi/Content-Managment-System/README.md

 # Content-Managment-System
-CMS project enable admin to post and manages content for user to see.
+CMS project is fully crud system build which enable admin to perform crud operation and enable user to see that post.